nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. The index is a **positive number**.
 2. The index is **within the bounds** of the currently viewed client list.

-Here is a high-level view of the methods involved when the `delete` command is executed, and the user approves of the deletion after a confirmation prompt is showed.
+Here is a high-level view of the methods involved when the user inputs `delete 1`, and approves of the deletion after a confirmation prompt is showed.
 ![DeleteSequenceDiagram.png](images%2FDeleteSequenceDiagram.png)

 This follows the activity diagram shown below: